jrueb/Probestation/README.md

 D:\Probestation
 ```
 This should start the software.
+cd

 # Installation on other PCs

-The software has been tested to run on Ubuntu 18.04, CERN CentOS 7 and Microsoft Windows 7.
+The software has been tested to run on Ubuntu 18.04, Raspbian Strech, CERN CentOS 7 and Microsoft Windows 7.

 ## Ubuntu 18.04

+### Normal Installation

-On Ubuntu 18.04 you first have to install `git` and `pip` for `python3`
+On Ubuntu 18.04 you first have to install `git` and `pip` for python
 ```
 sudo apt-get install git python3-pip
 ```
-Then upgrade `pip` to the latest version
+Upgrade `pip` to the latest version with
 ```
 sudo pip3 install --upgrade pip
 ```